burnish/burnish.github.com/_posts/2014-05-27-headphones.md

 ### Transformative

 I might be biased.
 As a frequent listener of podcasts, headphones are possibly the primary interface to my phone.
-But they truly change the way I use it.
-I could list a handful of examples, but the feature it boils down to is ability to instantly turn them off and divert my attention.
-No worry about some stupid cable dangling around my neck and where I'll put it.
+I could list a handful of examples where wireless headphones changes the way I use my phone, but it all boils down to one feature: the ability to instantly turn them off and divert my attention.
+Not to worry about some stupid cable dangling around my neck and where I'll put it.

 It's at that point they become truly wearable.